The Quickdraw Animation Society’s

 - Visual examples, concept art, storyboards, or scripts help us but please keep it to the essential items to convey your project idea.

-- Your proposed film can be experimental, non-narrative, weird, etc. if you want.
-Or traditional, narrative, cute, etc. We don’t discriminate.
+- Your proposed film can be experimental, non-narrative, weird, etc. or traditional, narrative, cute, etc. We don’t discriminate, but we will not support projects that are racist, sexist, ableist, homophobic, transphobic, or hateful towards marginalized communities.

-- The goal of the scholarship is to help you make your first short animated film.
-Aim to create a film 3 minutes in length or less – anything over 5 minutes is going to be too much work for the scope of this program.
-This is not a pitch for a feature, TV series, or long-form short.
-Animation takes a long time to create, so keep it achievable.
+- The goal of the program is to support you making your first short animated film.
+Aim to create a self-contained film 3 minutes in length or less – the shorter the better, we have found films over the 3-minute mark tend to run into production problems.
+Please note that this is not an opportunity to develop a pitch for a feature, TV series, or larger project outside the scope of this program.

 How Do I Submit My Completed Application?